react-native-elements/react-native-elements/website/docs/props/divider.md

 ### `subHeader`

 Displays sub-header text with the divider.
+This applies only to Horizontal divider.

 |  Type  | Default |
 | :----: | :-----: |